How To Use And Configure WordPress Widgets

 (Widget management – work in preview mode)

-Since the theme you use can affect how elements display on your site, we recommend installing the theme first before configuring widgets on your sidebar.
+Because the WordPress theme you choose tend to affect how elements display on your site, we recommend that you install your theme first before configuring widgets on the sidebar.

 Also, remember to use the Customizer feature to preview your changes.
-This saves you from having to keep two browsers open while you work through this tutorial.
+This will save you from having to keep two browsers open while you go through this tutorial (one to work in and one to check how your site is coming along).

-Adding And Configuring Widgets On Your Sidebar Navigation Section
+Adding And Configuring Widgets On The WordPress Blog Sidebar

-This is the end of section 1 of this tutorial.
+This is the end of part 1 of this tutorial series.